TurtleKitty/Vaquero/README.md

    (proc (x)
        (* x x)))

-(proc square-2 (x)
+(proc square-2 (x)  ; syntactic sugar for (def square-2 (proc (x) ...))
    (* x x))

-(def square-3
-   (_ (* _ _)))
+(def square-3    ; the _ operator is useful to create quick procedures of one argument (_ (* _ _)))
 ```

 ## Recursion and loops

-Vaquero has tail-call optimization, so a program written in tail-recursive form can recurse forever without blowing the stack.
+Vaquero has tail-call optimization, so a program written in tail-recursive form can recurse forever without blowing the stack or devouring all the RAM.
 [loop](https://github.com/TurtleKitty/Vaquero/wiki/loop) is useful for anonymous recursion.
 The [while](https://github.com/TurtleKitty/Vaquero/wiki/while) form has **next** and **last** operators.
 [for](https://github.com/TurtleKitty/Vaquero/wiki/for) has **next**, **last**, and **redo**.